Asia's Fastest Growing Cloud Telephony Platform, Exotel, Will Close the Year at Rs. 120 Crores

 To ensure standardization of their security processes and policies, they recently implemented the ISO 27001:2013 certification, one of the most widely recognized and internationally accepted information security standards.
 ISO 27001 uses a top-down, risk-based approach.
 Getting this certification was a great win for them and their customers.

-Exotel also recently expanded its operations in India to three new circles including Jaipur, Indore & Kozhikode.
+Exotel also recently expanded their operations in India to three new circles including Jaipur, Indore & Kozhikode.

 For more information, please visit https://exotel.com/ or follow them on twitter at https://twitter.com/Exotel.